ocaml/ocaml.org/data/tutorials/guides/1wf_06_database.md

 One of these libraries is `caqti`.
 It has the following features:

-- it can be used with multiple RDBMS (Postgres, MariaDB, SQLite3),
+- It can be used with multiple RDBMS (Postgres, MariaDB, SQLite3).
-- it can be used in a Lwt context which permits its use in some application server.
-Especially the Dream framework which has some specific functions which helps using Caqti,
+- It can be used in a Lwt context.
+That permits use in some application servers.
+Especially the Dream framework, that has some dedicated functions that help using Caqti.
-- it can be used with the `ppx_rapper` preprocessor.
-This preprocessor converts an annoted SQL query into a query function which leverage the strong typing feature of OCaml.
+- It can be used with the `ppx_rapper` preprocessor.
+This preprocessor converts an annotated SQL query into a query function that leverages the strong typing feature of OCaml.

 This tutorial is made to facilitate the integration of the multiple involved libraries.